 After 2 years of putting on weight, my self-esteem hit rock bottom.
 As a kid in Brazil, I was seriously overweight and I was constantly bullied for it.
 I moved schools 5 times (for a variety of reasons) but the bullying always followed.
-I felt worthless as a child and harbored a lot of hatred for other people and myself.
+I felt worthless as a child and harboured a lot of hatred for other people and myself.

 When I moved to the UK at the age of 13, I’d become far more active.
-My excess weight melted thanks to
+My excess weight melted away thanks to

 - new nutrition habits,